Jack and Mary Lois Wheatley

 Jack and Mary Lois’s greatest joys are their family and the gospel of Jesus Christ.
-They reared six children, have twenty-nine grandchildren, and eleven great-grandchildren.
+They reared six children, have thirty-four grandchildren, and fifty-six great-grandchildren.
 The Wheatleys have served two full-time missions for The Church of Jesus Christ of Latter-Day Saints, one as mission president in Denver and the other in Portugal.
-Their faith and example have blessed thousands – beginning, and most importantly, at home.
+Their faith and example have blessed thousands—beginning, and most importantly, at home.

-Born in Pocatello, Idaho, Jack’s early years were spent in Robin, where his parents’ family of five children constituted a significant portion of the tiny farming community’s population.
+Jack was born in Pocatello, Idaho and spent his early years in Robin, where his parents’ family of five children constituted a significant portion of the tiny farming community’s population.
 Jack, the youngest of Michael and Maude Agnus Wheatley’s children, was best friends with his brothers and was adored by his only sister.
 From his father, Jack learned to work, to complete every project begun, and to never complain.
 From his mother, he gained a lifelong love of learning.
 These attributes earned the freshman at what is now Idaho State University a coveted nomination to West Point.

 Mary Lois was born and reared in Salt Lake City, the second of Ira and Lois Sharp’s four children.
 Her childhood was filled with family and friends.
 Her mother loved art and music and made everything around her beautiful.
 Her father was a practical man, deeply devoted to his family.
 Love of beauty, practicality, and devotion are traits Mary Lois sought for and brought to her own family.
 She was always an artist and continued to paint throughout her life.
 Portraits of family members were her specialty.
 In 1948 she graduated with a bachelor of fine arts degree from the University of Utah before going on to continue her art studies in New York.